reynandiaz/ContainerLoading/README.md

 # ContainerLoading

-#Description
+Language:
+C#
+ASP.NET

+Description:
-Keyence BT-W75G Mobile application that
+Keyence BT-W75G Scanner application that sets the item location in each container.